davidchesnut/sp-general-docs/docs/excel-services-development-roadmap.md

-> [!Note]
+> [!NOTE]
 > When you make changes to a workbook—for example, by setting values to a range by using Excel Web Services—the changes to the workbook are preserved only for that particular session.
 The changes are not saved or persisted back to the original workbook.
-When the current workbook session ends (for example, when you call the  **CloseWorkbook** method, or when the session times out), changes that you made are lost.
+When the current workbook session ends (for example, when you call the **CloseWorkbook**method, or when the session times out), changes that you made are lost.
-> If you want to save changes that you make to a workbook, you can use the  **GetWorkbook** method and then save the workbook by using the **SaveWorkbook** method or the **SaveWorkbookCopy** method.
+> If you want to save changes that you make to a workbook, you can use the **GetWorkbook**method and then save the workbook by using the**SaveWorkbook**method or the**SaveWorkbookCopy**method.
 For more information about the Excel Web Services API, see [Microsoft.Office.Excel.Server.WebServices](https://msdn.microsoft.com/library/Microsoft.Office.Excel.Server.WebServices.aspx) .